john30/ebusd/src/tools/README.md

 This is a tool for loading new firmware to the
 [eBUS adapter 3 PIC](https://adapter.ebusd.eu/)
-and to configure IP settings for the Ethernet variant.
+and to configure the variant, IP settings for the Ethernet variant, and other settings.

 All of this is done via the bootloader on the PIC.
 Consequently, when the bootloader is not running, this tool can't do anything.